pmcharrison/psynet-mirror/docs/tutorials/prolific.rst

     [Prolific]
     prolific_recruitment_config = file:prolific_config.json

-If you don't have an existing experiment where you want to copy the qualifications from, you can create a draft study in Prolific and then copy it's HIT ID using the identical steps as above.
+If you don't have an existing experiment from which you want to copy the qualifications, you can create a draft study in Prolific and then copy its HIT ID using the same steps as before.

 Extending a study